springboardmentor9999x-rgb/Military-Analytics-Dashboard/Readme.md

 The Unified Military Analytics & Comparison Dashboard is a data-driven analytics project focused on collecting, processing, and analyzing global military information from GlobalFirepower.com.

-The project converts raw and unstructured web data into a clean, well-structured dataset that can be directly used for analytics, visualization, and strategic military comparisons.
+The project converts raw and unstructured web data into a clean, well-structured dataset that can be used for analytics, visualization, and strategic military comparisons.

 🎯 Project Objectives